Earl Boyea: Auxiliary Bishop of Detroit

-On July 22, 2002, Boyea was appointed as an auxiliary bishop of the Archdiocese of Detroit and titular bishop of Siccenna by Pope John Paul II.
+On July 22, 2002, Boyea was appointed as an auxiliary bishop of Detroit and titular bishop of Siccenna by Pope John Paul II.
 On September 13, 2002, he received his episcopal consecration from Cardinal Adam Maida, with Archbishop Timothy P. Broglio and Bishop Thomas Joseph Tobin serving as co-consecrators.
 Boyea served as regional bishop for the south region of the archdiocese.
 He then spent tours serving the northeast region.

 Bishop of Lansing

-On February 27, 2008, Pope Benedict XVI named Boyea the fifth bishop of the Diocese of Lansing, with his installation on April 29, 2008, Boyea serves 222,500 Catholics in the diocese.
+On February 27, 2008, Pope Benedict XVI named Boyea as the fifth bishop of Lansing, with his installation on April 29, 2008.
 Within the United States Conference of Catholic Bishops (USCCB), Boyea sits on the Committee on Clergy, Consecrated Life and Vocations, having formerly sat on the Committee on Boundaries of Dioceses and Provinces and on Priestly Formation and the Committee on Selection of Bishops.
 He also belongs to the Catholic Biblical Association, and the American Catholic Historical Association.

-On September 27, 2019, the diocese released a list of 17 priests who were credibly accused of sexual abuse of minors or young adults.
-Boyea made this statement:The primary intended audience of this list are victims of abuse: to encourage presently unknown victims to come forward; to help victims expose their abusers; and to assist victims in finding healing – it is also hoped that this information will assist all to ensure that such abuse never happens again.On October 17, 2019, the diocese released a special investigative report that said the diocese in 1990 had failed to investigate a sexual assault by a priest, Pat Egan, against a young man.
-Boyea made this statement:I repeat publicly now what I have said privately and personally to the victim in question: I am deeply sorry for the Diocese’s past failure and all should know that the allegation would have been handled differently today.
+In September 2019, the diocese released a list of 17 priests who were credibly accused of sexual abuse of minors or young adults.
+Boyea made this statement:The primary intended audience of this list are victims of abuse: to encourage presently unknown victims to come forward; to help victims expose their abusers; and to assist victims in finding healing – it is also hoped that this information will assist all to ensure that such abuse never happens again.In October 2019, the diocese released a special investigative report that reported its failure in 1990 to investigate a sexual assault by Reverend Pat Egan against a young man.
+Boyea made this statement:I repeat publicly now what I have said privately and personally to the victim in question: I am deeply sorry for the Diocese’s past failure and all should know that the allegation would have been handled differently today.In 2021, the USCCB elected Boyea as chair of the Clergy, Consecrated Life and Vocations Committee.